GKE with NGINX Service Mesh 1

 kubectl get pods --namespace $CLIENT_NAMESPACE --output name

-)kubectl exec -ti --container "pydgraph-client" \
+kubectl exec -ti --container "pydgraph-client" \

---namespace $CLIENT_NAMESPACE \
+$CLIENT_NAMESPACE \

 ${PYDGRAPH_POD} -- bash